Exophony

+Some exophonic authors may be bilingual or multilingual from their childhood years, even polyglots, while others may write in an acquired language.
+In some cases the second language is acquired early in life, for example through immigration, and it is not always clear whether the writer should strictly be classed a non-native speaker.
+However, by no means all bilingual/multilingual writers are exophonic.
+For instance, J. M. Coetzee has commented that despite being bilingual in English and Afrikaans and having "a fairly wide-ranging acquaintance with Spanish", he has "absolutely no competence as a writer" in that language, and even his "command of English, spoken and written, feels like the kind of command a foreigner might have”.
+He further says that "the versions that my translators produce are in no way inferior to the original” and even that "the Spanish translation of 'El Polaco' reflects [my] intentions more clearly than the original English text does", adding that he likes being “read in a language in which I feel myself to be a somewhat more humorous writer than in the original”.

-In other cases, the language is acquired through exile or migration: "Exophonic writing, the phenomenon of writing literature in a second language, is increasing across Europe due to labour migration".
+In other cases, the language is acquired through exile or migration.
+In Europe, exophonic writing has seen an increase in Europe due to labour migration.

-It is one form of transnational literature, although the latter also encompasses writing that crosses national stylistic or cultural boundaries without being written in another language.
+It is a form of transnational literature, although the latter also encompasses writing that crosses national stylistic or cultural boundaries without being written in another language.
 "Extraterritoriality and exophony are indeed important notions, not only for comparative literature but in general for the question of the status of the literary text [of] the 21st century".

 It also overlaps with translingualism, and translingualist writer is one of many terms that has been coined to describe the phenomenon.
 Related concepts in English include transculturalism/transculturation, axial writing, postnationalism and postcolonialism, and in German, Exophonie, Anders-Sprachigkeit, Interkulturelle Literatur ('intercultural literature'), Gastarbeiterliteratur ('guest worker literature'), Ausländerliteratur ('foreigner literature') and Migrantenliteratur ('migrant literature').
+In Japanese the term used is 越境文学 (ekkyō-bungaku, lit. border-crossing literature).
+The scholar Yuri Kumagai wrote that it "is said to shatter the myth of unique difficulty of Japanese, and bring new perspectives and creative power into the language", and that it can challenge "categories that mark what/who is inside and outside".